TheLink-42/42-Journey/CommonCore/libft/README.md

 - toupper

+You may use malloc for these functions:

+- strdup
+- calloc

-2. Other functions to add tou your library
+## 2. Other functions to add tou your library
 * **substr**

 	**Prototype**:	char *ft_substr(const char *s, unsigned int start, size_t len);